elahiammar/Findie/README.md

 # Findie

-Imagesin this app are used from following websites: -
+Images in this app are used from following websites: -

-a. www.iconsdb.com
+a. www.iconsdb.com \n
 b. www.clipartpanda.com